axeldaguerre/movie_title_cleaner/README.md

 Movie year is important because it's the only way to diffence two movies with the same names, even if in rare movies it's not true.

 ## To dos
+1. Be able to retrieve previous movie suggestion
+2. Handle the case where no suggestion have been validated
 2. Better checks
 3. Nicer User experience
 4. Better performance (Better string searching algo and structure)